redglobalmxraleigh/redglobalmxraleighSite/README.md

   ### Develop on a local environment

-  Now you have to create a branch it's time to begin doing real work with Cloudant and Node.js.
+  Now you have to create a branch it's time to begin doing real work with Node.js.

+      $ git pull
       $ git branch "new branch name"

   Install node.js on your machine